Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 - how innovative building approaches become mainstream.

 In addition, affordability interventions generally focus on the price of a home.
-There are other large household budget items that are often ignored, yet are part of ongoing living costs - being able to afford living in a home once you have it is as important.
+There are other large household budget items that are often ignored, yet are part of ongoing living costs - being able to afford to live in a home once you have it is as important.
 For example, the urban form and where housing is located increases or minimises people's transport costs.

 Demographic change and housing demands